Managers, Firefighters, Exiles and the Self – Introduction to the different parts and aspects of our system in IFS

 Why Understanding Parts Matters

-If you’re interested in exploring your own parts and discovering the power of Self-leadership, therapy through the IFS model can be a transformative experience.
-Feel free to book a free consultation to learn more about how I work with clients through using this approach.
+If IFS resonates with you and you’re ready to start getting to know your parts, you’re welcome to book a free consultation to learn more about how I work with clients through using this approach.

 Sanni Kujala